 Planning Committee of the House of Bishops

 Over the past forty two years he has been a consultant, retreat leader, guest lecturer, graduation speaker and scholar-in-resident in the United States and in Europe, Asia, South America, Russia, Scandinavia and Africa.

 He is married to Lizbeth Johnston Anderson, a native of Colorado who graduated from the University of Denver and holds a Master of Science degree in Urban Planning from the Graduate School of Architecture, Planning and Preservation at Columbia University.
 She has taught school, served as editor of a weekly newspaper, practiced interior design, and served on several boards.
 The Andersons have three children and five grandchildren.
 Their oldest child, Court and his wife Phoebe met at an investment banking firm and live in New York with their two daughters.
 Megan, their second, is an environmental lawyer who heads her own firm in Taos and is married to Andy who designs, installs and teaches solar design.
-Their third and youngest daughter, Ragnar, is a researcher and program consultant for the Guttmacher Institute in New York and M4ID Helsinki, and is married to Zach Dodson, a Professor of graphic design at Aalto University, Helsinki Finland.
+Their third and youngest daughter, Ragnar, is a researcher and program consultant for the Guttmacher Institute in New York and is married to Zach Dodson, a Professor of graphic design.
 His latest novel, Bats of the Republic, was published by Doubleday in 2015.